krbeasley/TicketGremlin/README.md

 ## Basic Usage

+Printing tasks is extremely simple.
+Simply provide gremlin with a `-m` message and he'll print it for you.
+Optionally, you can include a `-t` title.

 ```
 gremlin -t "This is my task!"\
 -m "There are many more like it but this one is mine!"